A 'Pitching the Press with Email Guide' from a Sales Turned PR Guy

 How are you supposed to tailor your pitch to a particular journalist and show how it is relevant to their audience if you're emailing 500 strangers at once?
 Slow down.
 Sometimes slow and steady really is the best way to go.

-The best PR relies on you knowing the journalist.
+The best PR relies on you building relationships with journalists.
 It takes time for sure, but the benefits outweigh the few minutes it takes to reply to their latest tweet and at the very least get your name on their radar.

 Being on friendly terms with a journalist won't guarantee you coverage for every story, but it will certainly up your chances – and even the unsuccessful pitches can reap some benefits.